Term Life Insurance FAQs

 - Your medical questionnaire or medical exam

-- Length of the term you choose
+- The length of the term you select

 Is Term Life Insurance Taxable?